• Skip to primary navigation

 slippery jack, suillus luteus soup with cabbage

-I have come across Russians picking slippery jacks in a particular local park I frequent.
-The first time I saw them there, it was groups of old Russian Grandmas out picking chicken fat boletes.
-The next time it was a group of elderly Russian ladies and men who split into two different groups, the men lazily picking and drinking vodka, the woman speaking with the sharp tones and inquisitive soundss I associate with gossiping.
-The last encounter I had with the Russian mushroom pickers ended up being me and an old Russian guy, neither of us able to speak the other one’s language.
-I’ll tell you about it.
+The next time it was a group of elderly Russian ladies and men who split into two different groups, the men lazily picking and drinking vodka, the woman speaking with the sharp tones and inquisitive sounds I associate with gossiping.
+The last encounter I had with the Russian mushroom pickers ended up being me and an old Russian guy, neither of us able to speak the other one's language.

 Finding the milkcap patch near empty, I started back on the trail to the car.
 As I walked to the car I heard a rustling in the pine trees; someone was picking mushrooms.
 I always feel the need to spy on others who participate in one of my favorite hobbies, that day, it was a Russian Gentleman.
 He was much older than me, I’d say around 65-70.
 His clothes were dark, he was wearing a jacket I would imagine a janitor would wear, dark blue, faded and ripped in places with age.
 I was curious to find out what he was picking, so I waded through some pine needles and approached him.
 I announced: